 Please register your interest for upcoming seminars HERE

-Calling all counsellors (youth, telephone, school) and social/health-care/youth/community/LGBTI workers, pastors, church leaders, chaplains and mental health professionals.
+Calling all counsellors (youth, telephone, school) and social/health-care/youth/community/LGBTQ workers, pastors, church leaders, chaplains and mental health professionals.

 #WalkingBetweenWorlds is a specifically designed training program.
-In one day you can get an insider and in-depth view into the complexities, conflicts and challenges for LGBTI (lesbian, gay, bisexual, transgender, intersex) people from faith backgrounds.
+In one day you can get an insider and in-depth view into the complexities, conflicts and challenges for LGBTQ (lesbian, gay, bisexual, transgender, queer) people from faith backgrounds.

-Understanding the LGBTI faith person’s worldview and beliefs systems as well as the unique personal and psychological obstacles they face, equips community workers and service providers to work more effectively with clients.
+Understanding the LGBTQ faith person’s worldview and belief systems, as well as the unique personal and psychological obstacles they face, equips community workers and service providers to work more effectively with clients.

 “Do I live a life of torment and accept that’s the price I have to pay.
 Is there a way in the middle?
 It’s doing my head in.
 It’s hard enough to be gay to begin with, let alone being a gay Christian.
 Many people outside the gay community don’t or won’t accept those of us that are Christians.
 They tend to ridicule, mock and judge us.
 When you’re a gay Christian, you’re not accepted in the straight community nor the gay community and even worse the church itself.”

-Lesbian, gay, bisexual, transgender and intersex (LGBTI) people of faith experience two worlds, often intensely opposed to each other.
+LGBTQ people of faith experience two worlds, often intensely opposed to each other.
 They experience the usual issues of resolving their sexuality, coming out, finding their place in the community and learning to live authentically in a straight world.
-Often however, they experience these with greater intensity and have additional issues to deal with.
-Research has shown that LGBTI people from faith backgrounds are one of the highest risk groups in our community in several key areas including, anxiety, depression and suicidality.
+Often, however, they experience these with greater intensity and have additional issues to deal with.
+Research has shown that LGBTQ people from faith backgrounds are one of the highest risk groups in our community in several key areas including, anxiety, depression and suicidality.